THE COSTUME PARTY

 “You’ve changed,” she sobbed down the phone.
 “You bought that suit and now I can’t tell who…”

 I quickly deleted the message before it could finish and headed for the shower.
 All of me felt numb now.
 Numb, but hot.

 Washing my scalp, I felt my hair give.
 As one.
-Like a wig or a hat.
-It slid back, just an inch, but I knew what I felt.
+Like a wig or a tight hat.
+It slid back, just an inch, but I know what I felt.
 I switched off the shower and stood there, gasping.
 My breath still sounded too loud in my ears.

 Outside, I walked right past my car before I recognised it.
 Looking in at the back seat, I saw two small children’s car seats.

 In the end, I walked into town on numb, tremor ridden legs.
 I couldn’t think straight for the sound of my heavy breathing.
 I couldn’t relax for the heat percolating underneath my senseless skin.

 I didn’t notice the woman marching over until she was glaring down at me